Aashi24/shreyakr-portfolio/Assignment2.md

 # 3. Boxplot

-I chose to represent that data using a boxplot in order to visualise a general trend in the Debt to GDP ratios of all the countries.
+I chose to represent that data using a boxplot in order to visualise a general trend in the Debt to GDP ratios of all the countries over the past few years.
 The boxplot depicts the general trend i.e the average Debt to GDP ratio and also the spread of datapoints over all the years leading from 1995 until 2018.
 It shows us how some countries have consistently had high Debt to GDP ratios while others have limited their borrowings.
 Countries with high Debt to GDP ratios are at a higher risk of defaulting and have been marked in red.

 Governments generally strive to lower their Debt to GDP ratios, this can be difficult to achieve during periods of unrest, such as wartime, or economic recession.
 In such challenging climates, governments tend to increase borrowing in an effort to stimulate growth and boost aggregate demand, thus explaining high Debt to GDP ratios of some countries.